Considering the date(s) and location(s) for your event.

 Make sure you have secured your date(s) and location(s) before making any commitments to entertainers, caterers, or other contracted services (note: all services require an MHC contract which can only be signed by a professional MHC staff person).

 Most campus venues can be tentatively reserved for student events one semester in advance, and it is sometimes possible to tentatively hold 2 or 3 dates while you refine your plans.
 Large scale events may need an even longer lead time (1 year) - consult with Student Programs about this.
-(Please note - you MUST cancel any un-needed holds or reservations as soon as you know you that they are no longer needed.
-Campus venues are in high demand.)

 Choosing the best date and time

 In choosing a date and time for your event, it is wise to consider not only the availability of a performer or service, but also the impact of other 5 college events, the season, the day of the week, and personal schedules of key org members.
 As a student, it is important also to consider the predictable cycles of academic demands.
-Are you programming your event during a religious or traditional holiday that may create a conflict for a significant number of people?

 Best spaces for your Event: Lights, Sound, Furniture, etc.